 With offices located in downtown Tampa in Hillsborough County and New Port Richey in Pasco County, FL, we represent clients charged with sexually motivated crimes including sexual battery and lewd and lascivious conduct throughout the greater Tampa Bay area.

-We fight crimes involving an inappropriate touching in the courtrooms in Tampa in Hillsborough County, New Port Richey or Dade City in Pasco County, Brooksville in Hernando County, Clearwater in Pinellas County, Bradenton in Manatee County or Bartow in Polk County, FL.
+We fight crimes involving inappropriate touching in the courtrooms in Tampa in Hillsborough County, New Port Richey or Dade City in Pasco County, Brooksville in Hernando County, Clearwater in Pinellas County, Bradenton in Manatee County or Bartow in Polk County, FL.

 When you call, you can schedule a free consultation with an experienced criminal defense attorney to discuss the facts of your case.